begyyal/act_attach_issueno2comments/README.md

 # Overview

 This is a Github Action.
-Prepend IssueNo to all comments of unique commit in the branch.
+Prepend the issue no to all comments of unique commit in the branch.

 ## Premise